 Miquelon’s Business-Related Defamation of Character Lawsuit Claims: Truth & Financial Disclosures

 Miquelon swears he warned Walgreen brass of impending financial disquiet.
 He says he urged them to “publicly report the truth.”
-Miquelon also suggests that Wesson and Pessina counselled him to “tamper with the earnings forecast.”
+Miquelon also suggests that Wesson and Pessina counseled him to “tamper with the earnings forecast.”

 The lawsuit also highlights instances wherein Wasson and Pessina allegedly implicated or insinuated Miquelon as the cause of Walgreen’s “bungled” bottom line.
 And to bolster his defamation argument, Miquelon included emails, text messages and corporate documents wherein Wasson and Pessina praised his competence.

 What Miquelon Must Prove To Win This Professional Defamation Lawsuit

 To win a defamation lawsuit in the U.S., plaintiffs must prove at least the following: